All Episodes

 And then he goes in and starts attacking Sarah Palin again.

-Well, I and yet I'm reading all over the place how I don't matter.
+And yet I'm reading all over the place how I don't matter.

-I got David Brooks saying I'm irrelevant.
+I got David Brooks saying, I'm irrelevant.

-I got Howard Kurtz today echoing Brooks, I'm irrelevant.
+I got Howard Kurtz today echoing Brooks.

 And yet I've got the government preparing to make a law to shut me up.